Police response to a Suva nightclub brawl clarified

-Speaking to FBC News, ACP Driu stated that as people prepare for New Year’s celebrations, the Police Force will maintain coverage not only in Suva but also in other busy centers.
+Speaking to FBC News, ACP Driu stated that as people prepare for New Year’s celebrations, the Police Force will maintain coverage not only in Suva but also in other busy centres.

 His comments follow a brawl at a nightclub in Suva on Sunday morning that left six people hospitalized with serious injuries.